Mark Andrews (wrestler): Professional wrestling career

-Independent circuit (2006–2016)
+Independent circuit (2006–2016, 2022–present)

 Andrews started training at the age of 13, upon discovery of the NWA Wales training school in Newport.
 As well as training there under Edd Ferris, Andrews would travel to Kent three times a year to attend NWA UK Hammerlock's training camps, where he learned off the likes of John Ryan, Paul Tracey and Andre Baker.
 It is here that he met Zack Sabre Jr., who later became Andrews's mentor.

 It was for NWA Wales that Andrews made his wrestling debut, appearing in a battle royal in 2006.
 Shortly afterwards, Andrews began competing under a mask, using the name "The Lightning Kid".
 He has stated that this was to hide his young age from audiences.
 Andrews' rise as The Lightning Kid was gradual, with most his appearances in 2006 and 2007 limited to promotions in South Wales.
 His first appearance outside Wales was at the 2007 Holbrooks Festival in Coventry, where he first met his long-time friend (and wrestling rival), Pete Dunne.

 January 2008 saw Andrews make his first international appearance, when he was flown out to Madrid to compete for La Super Wrestling Alliance (SWA).

 In 2009, Andrews first began to gain exposure on Britain's independent wrestling scene, making appearances for British Championship Wrestling and Premier British Wrestling; where he competed against Noam Dar.
 In November 2009, Andrews wrestled at IPW:UK's event in Chatham, Kent, against Zack Sabre Jr.

 In 2010, Andrews started to appear regularly for Coventry-based Triple X Wrestling.
 He appeared as part of a stable called "The NexXxus", a parody of the "Nexus" faction in the WWE.
 Under the name "Mandrews Tarver", Andrews joined fellow 'rookies' Wade Helix (Helix), Hitch Sheffield (Wild Boar), Phil Otunga (Phil Ward) and Gav Gabriel (Morgan Webster) as the group ambushed and attacked various members of the roster.
+On 15 October 2010, Andrews challenged Andy Wild for the SPWO UK Championship in a losing effort.

-In 2011, Andrews debuted for Insane Championship Wrestling in Glasgow, and competed at Premier British Wrestling's annual "King of Cruisers" six-way match in Irevine.
+In 2011, Andrews debuted for Insane Championship Wrestling in Glasgow, attempted to qualify for the Union of European Wrestling Alliances European Cruiserweight Championship tournament and competed at Premier British Wrestling's annual "King of Cruisers" six-way match in Irevine.

 Andrews also made two appearances for the newly reformed Frontier Wrestling Alliance, which included an encounter against long-time rival Wild Boar at Thorpe Park.

 Andrews started to make appearances for Preston City Wrestling, where he twice came up short in encounters for Bubblegum's PCW Cruiserweight Championship, including in a three-way match that also included Austin Aries.
 Andrews' match against Kris Travis at "PCW SuperShow 4" was nominated for "UK Match of the Year" in the Fighting Spirit Magazine Reader Awards 2014, the second year running Andrews had been nominated for the honour.